thenativeweb/wolkenkit/README.md

 - Redis (only for the lock store)
 - SQL Server

-*Please note that MongoDB must be at least version 4.2, and that you need to run it as a replica set (a single node cluster is fine).*
+*Please note that MongoDB must be at least version 4.2, and that you dont need to run it as a replica set (a single node cluster is fine).*

 For details on how to configure the databases, please have a look at the source code.
 This will be explained in more detail in the final version of the documentation.